FrankLawrence/Obsidian-Vault/Computer Programming/Statistical Methods/Introduction to Statistics.md

 	- Apply statistical methods
 - Conclude

 Samples are a sub-collection of population.
-Different sample lead to different data.
+Different samples lead to different data.
 Hence, we could possibly get different conclusions about the population, depending on the sample.
 A sample should therefore be *representative* (same characteristics as population) and *unbiased* (no systematic difference with population)
 # Collecting sample data

 | Sampling methods          | Description                                                                                                                                      |